- Boards & Committees D - R

 "Attendance at a workshop held by the Massachusetts Historical Society in May of 1973 was requested by the Selectmen, and the report of that meeting urged the establishment of a local Historical Commission to undertake the inventory as an official responsibility.
 With the cooperation of the Hingham Selectmen, Town Clerk and the Historical Society, the Hingham Historical Commission was established by vote of the Town on April 22, 1974."

-Julian C. Loring was the first Chairman of the Historical Commission.
+Julian C. Loring was the first Chair of the Historical Commission.
 That first year of the Commission's existence, including the initial forms prepared by the Historical Society, more than 100 completed forms, including photographs were submitted to the Massachusetts Historical Commission for the State Preservation Plan.

 We were well on our way in the creation of the Town of Hingham's present day Comprehensive Community Inventory of Historical, Architectural and Archeological Assets.